 .cursor/mcp.json).
 Mitigation: prefer OAuth.
 If you must use tokens,chmod 600the file and never commit it.

-Anthropic published an MCP security audit in April 2026 that goes deeper.
+OX Security published an MCP security audit in April 2026 that goes deeper (the headline findings were command-injection risks in stdio servers).
+Anthropic’s response was that the flagged behavior works as intended, which tells you where the responsibility sits: with the person wiring the servers together.
 Worth reading before you give a server write access to your data.

 Try it hands-on (web analytics example)

 Want to walk the full stack once (server-side OAuth, tool calls, the whole thing)? mcp-analytics is built precisely for that.
 Web analytics without a dashboard.
-Paste a tracking snippet on your site, ask your stats in Claude or ChatGPT.
+Ask Claude to drop the tracking snippet into your layout, then ask your stats in Claude or ChatGPT.

 Three minutes: